-- Helping where students are considering leaving because of financial problems
+- Help where students are considering leaving because of financial problems

 Our Hardship Fund is available to help students who are not eligible for help from ALF.
 This means students who have been assessed as EU or Overseas for fees purposes.

-For more information on any of the above please visit the Student Support Service website.
+For more information on any of the above please visit our Student Support Service.